PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 - Every legal entity will roll in to any Household.
 So that it will have team same as team of Household.

 ### Assign Service Team
+#### System Rule
 - Can be assigned to all types of active entities.
 - When the user selects a household from the `Service Team`, the system will pull the `Scope of Service` and `Household Team` from that household.
+- When the user assign the `Service Team` for a Joint, the system will auto-set the `Service Team` of the Joint to both Individuals.
+User cann't change it from the Individual.
+  - Suppose Individuals have their own Household/Service team.
+Now, when user assign Service team to that Individual's Joint, system will remove Individual's household/Service team and auto set the Joint Service team.

+#### UX Rule
+- For `Individual`, Shows pencil icon disabled when it has their Joint's Service team.
+On hover, shows tooltip message.

 #### UI Rule
+- Tooltip message for Individual when Joint have Service team: `This Individual is associated with Joint.
+So you can't change household details from here.
+You can change it at Joint level only`.
+[See this](https://drive.google.com/file/d/1IBUe09WomOoGowFnX2Q_j--CEYqmhbhp/view?usp=sharing)
 - [See mock for Entities](https://drive.google.com/file/d/1XpSsaK7Mp6pmUqm546Wb6g-5YciTBrbX/view?usp=sharing)
 - [See mock for Individual & Joint](https://drive.google.com/file/d/14y8rXM46w2dLncUoY6P6qn8HG5lh1Aey/view?usp=sharing)